agiessing/agiessing.github.io/_pages/people.md

  <div class="container mt-5">
     <h2 class="post-title"> Do you wish to join us?</h2>
       Every student is different, and I am committed to helping each of my students realize their full potential.
-To join our group, you must be a motivated and dedicated student.
+To join my group, you must be a motivated and dedicated student.
 You also need to meet with me regularly (usually <u>twice</u> a week) and enjoy teamwork alongside independent study.
  </div>